Australia bushfires: Tanker aircraft missing, feared crashed | DW | 23.01.2020

 Across NSW firefighters are tackling a total of 101 bushfires while to the south in adjourning Victoria state there were 17 blazes on Thursday.

-Australia's Melbourne-based Bureau of Meteorology warned that despite recent rainfalls that brought relief to some areas scorched since Christmas "damaging winds" were again driving up the fire danger in some regions.
+Australia's Melbourne-based Bureau of Meteorology warned that despite recent rainfalls, which brought reliefto some areas scorched since Christmas, "damaging winds" were again driving up the fire danger in some regions.

 Smoke palls were again forecast for Sydney, including hazardous air quality levels.